WTO convenes trade ministers to net fisheries deal - RFI

 It is widely agreed that action is needed to protect a crucial resource that millions of people depend on for their livelihoods.

+In 2017, the Food and Agriculture Organization estimated that one third of global fish stocks were overfished.

+Global fisheries subsidies are meanwhile estimated at between $14 billion and $54 billion a year, according to the WTO.

-But 20 years of negotiations have failed to clinch a deal, with unresolved disagreements over a range of issues, including a UN demand that developing countries and the poorest nations receive special treatment.
+But two decades of negotiations have stumbled over a range of issues, including a UN demand that developing countries and the poorest nations receive special treatment.

 After missing the last UN deadline to reach an agreement by December 2020, talks have intensified in recent months however.